-Ivy League Potential was founded by Sonia Lal, M. Ed., a former Harvard interviewer.
+Ivy League Potential was founded by Sonia Lal, M. Ed., a former Harvard admissions interviewer.
 Since 1997, Sonia has been in the field of education, training, and human development.
 She was trained in college admissions by the admissions deans of Ivy League schools and top universities (including Harvard, Princeton, Brown, Stanford, and Northwestern) and brings that unique perspective and experience to her work.

 Sonia works with 8th to 12th grade students throughout the nation, helping them develop high school action plans and college admissions strategies for their top choice colleges.

 She brings a unique holistic approach in her work with high schools students, helping them learn about themselves and their life's journey during the college application process.
 She teaches her students mindfulness and helps them awaken to their own genius and create a meaningful life in which they live up to their fullest potential.

+Sonia appreciates the philosophies of Rudolf Steiner and Maria Montessori.
+She has also been inspired and helped by Adi Da Samraj, whose wisdom has deeply touched her.
 Previously, Sonia was a teacher at Singing Winds Waldorf School, a private school in Oak Park, Illinois.
 As faculty chair and a member of the board of trustees, she was involved in the admissions process for new students.
 She has also taught at a Montessori school and various community colleges.

 Sonia graduated from Harvard University cum laude with a B.A. in Social Anthropology (Cross-Cultural Studies).
 She also completed coursework at the Harvard Graduate School of Education and the John F. Kennedy School of Government, Harvard’s public policy and public administration school.
 She has a masters degree in education and is certified as a Waldorf grades teacher and Strategic Intervention Coach.